 8. Recycle better.

-It is better to not recycle than to do it improperly.
+Improper recycling possesses more harm.
 Learn what’s recyclable and what’s not.
 Then separate those things carefully.
 Next, clean out all recyclables to preserve the quality of materials.

-Even if your city observes single-stream recycling, recycle in a multi-stream system.
-Separate plastics from plastics, metals, and other recyclables.
 Be inspired by this Japanese town‘s hyper-efficient recycling system.
 For products that your city cannot recycle, go the extra mile.
 Send them to companies like Terra Cycle.
 They can recycle the products that most recyclers refuse.